-Norway, also known as the Kingdom of Norway, is a Nordic country part of the Scandinavia region.
-Known as one of the most mountainous countries in Europe, for its stunning fjords and outdoorsy people, you’ll enjoy getting to know it!
+Norway, also known as the Kingdom of Norway, is a Nordic country that's part of the Scandinavia region.
+Known as one of the most mountainous countries in Europe, for its stunning fjords and outdoorsy people, you’ll enjoy getting to know it.

 We’ve compiled a list of cool Norway facts to give you a taste, before you plan or depart on an upcoming tour of the Norwegian wonders.
 We know you’ll fall in love with Norway, as we have!

 From the west coast fjords to the snow-covered mountains, Norway takes you through all different seasons and geography.
 You can take a city break in Oslo or cross the Arctic Circle with a real northern adventure.
 Did you know you can even stay in a snow hotel?

 One of our favourite locations, the western fjords, encompasses the highest concentration of fjords in the world.
 You definitely will not get bored either as they often have such different backdrops and feels.
 The famous Geirangerfjord is considered the most beautiful fjord in the world and is one of Norway's UNESCO World Heritage sites.

 The magnificent archipelago of the Lofoten Islands is also home to the largest coral reef in the world.
 Here you can walk the pristine beaches, admire the peaks that dominate the skyline and maybe even catch a glimpse of the northern lights.

 - Check out our top Norway vacation packages to experience all this amazing nature